choucalate/kooaba-api-v1/README.md

-## Important: This is the sample code for the deprecated kooaba platform V1.X.
+## Important: This is the doc and sample code for the deprecated kooaba platform V1.X.
 For the current doc (v4, subscription at platform.kooaba.com), see [this](http://kooaba.github.com)

 # kooaba Web Services